apache/pulsar/site2/docs/getting-started-standalone.md

 :::tip

 By default, Pulsar allocates 2G JVM heap memory to start.
 It can be changed in `conf/pulsar_env.sh` file under `PULSAR_MEM`.
-This is extra options passed into JVM.
+This is an extra option passed into JVM.

 :::